 We are delighted to announce the public opening of the Open Bridges exhibition at Scale Lane Bridge on Sunday 10th December 2017 11.00 am, including a bridge swing.
 All welcome.
-Following the launch the exhibition is open to the public free entry on Saturdays during January (6th, 13th, 20th and 27th) 11.00 am to 3.00 pm.
+Following the launch the exhibition is open to the public free entry on Saturdays during January (6th, 13th, 20th and 27th) and February (3rd, 10th, 17th and 24th) 11.00 am to 3.00 pm.

 The film made by Humber Film Creative Community who captured each bridge movement on the night, edited by Philip Codd and featuring a new soundtrack by composer John Stead can be viewed on the Open Bridges website following a private viewing on Saturday 9th.
 Public screenings to be announced.